Unification Church: Fall of Man and view of Jesus

 The Unification view of Jesus has been criticized by mainstream Christian authors and theologians.
-In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of the divinity of Christ, the virgin birth of Jesus, the Unification Church's belief that Jesus should have married and a literal resurrection of Jesus as well as a literal Second Coming.
-They add: "Moon makes all men equal in "divinity" to Jesus, thereby striking a blow at the uniqueness of Christ."
+In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of the divinity of Jesus, the virgin birth of Jesus, the Unification Church's belief that Jesus should have married, a literal resurrection of Jesus, as well as a literal Second Coming.
+They add: "Moon makes all men equal in 'divinity' to Jesus, thereby striking a blow at the uniqueness of Christ."
 The Divine Principle states on this point:

 There is no greater value than that of a person who has realized the ideal of creation.
 This is the value of Jesus, who surely attained the highest imaginable value.
 The conventional Christian belief in Jesus' divinity is well founded because, as a perfect human being, Jesus is totally one with God.
 To assert that Jesus is none other than a man who has completed the purpose of creation does not degrade the value of Jesus in the least.

 Unificationist theologian Young Oon Kim wrote, and some members of the Unification movement believe, that Zechariah was the father of Jesus, based on the work of Leslie Weatherhead, an English Christian theologian in the liberal Protestant tradition.

 Indemnity

 Indemnity, in the context of Unification theology, is a part of the process by which human beings and the world are restored to God's ideal.
 The concept of indemnity is explained at the start of the second half of the Divine Principle, "Introduction to Restoration":

 What, then, is the meaning of restoration through indemnity?
 When someone has lost his original position or state, he must make some condition to be restored to it.
 The making of such conditions of restitution is called indemnity...
 God's work to restore people to their true, unfallen state by having them fulfill indemnity conditions is called the providence of restoration through indemnity.

 The Divine Principle goes on to explain three types of indemnity conditions.
 Equal conditions of indemnity pay back the full value of what was lost.
-The biblical verse "life for life, eye for eye, tooth for tooth" (Exod.21:23–24) is quoted as an example of an equal indemnity condition.
+The Hebrew Bible verse "life for life, eye for eye, tooth for tooth" (Exodus 21:23–24) is quoted as an example of an equal indemnity condition.
 Lesser conditions of indemnity provide a benefit greater than the price that is paid.
 Faith, baptism, and the eucharist are mentioned as examples of lesser indemnity conditions.
 Greater conditions of indemnity come about when a person fails in a lesser condition.
 In that case, a greater price must be paid to make up for the earlier failure.
-Abraham's attempted sacrifice of his son Isaac (Gen. 22:1–18) and the Israelites' 40 years of wandering in the wilderness under Moses (Num.14:34) are mentioned as examples of greater indemnity conditions.
+Abraham's attempted sacrifice of his son Isaac (Genesis 22:1–18) and the Israelites' 40 years of wandering in the wilderness under Moses (Numbers 14:34) are mentioned as examples of greater indemnity conditions.